catid/tabby/README.md

 A client is able to provide invalid CP of order 4q.
 The private point T is multiplied by 4, which prevents this potential subgroup attack.
 Other invalid points such as X=0 or points not on the curve are rejected up front.

+The server generates a new ephemeral key periodically, which is effectively added to the secret point T.  This provides forward secrecy in that once the ephemeral key is erased, a server compromise will not allow the secret session key k for old sessions to be discovered.

 The server generates a new SN for each connection, which defeats any attempts to replay a previous client request to create a new connection with the same key, and